BaddyMAK/Webscraping-Linear-regression/README.md

 In the Scrap_selenium.py file you will find a simplified code or algorithm that allows you to scrape the site.
 You can specify how many pages do you want to scrape.

 As you see from the next example, https://www.winemag.com/buying-guide/disznoko-2007-eszencia-tokaji/ the dispayed information are splitted into two types :
--Primary information : Price, Winery, Country, Variety, Designation -Secondary information : Alcohol, Bottle size, Category, Importer, Date published
+- Primary information : Price, Winery, Country, Variety, Designation
+- Secondary information : Alcohol, Bottle size, Category, Importer, Date published